United by Lies and Fear

 The Vakner are a sturdy people who have mastered shipbuilding and seafaring.
 They live in the cold heights of Henvikendal and Rothnia

-Henvikendal is a cold and harsh region in the northern parts of Pekkola that is primarily inhabited by the Vakner people.
+Henvikendal is a cold and harsh region in the northern parts of Pekkola that is primarily inhabited by the Vakner and renowned for its magnificent fjords and mountains.